errorexists/Getting-Started-With-OpenCore/README.md

 # Creating the USB

-Creating the USB is simple.
-All you need to do is format it as MacOS Journaled with GUID partition map.
+Creating the USB is simple, format a stick as MacOS Journaled with GUID partition map.
 There is no real size requirement for the USB as OpenCore's entire EFI is less than 5MB.

 ![Formatting the USB](https://i.imgur.com/9HNB1Jj.png)